 How to get to the centre?

 To get from the airport to the centre you can take the bus line 106 during the day and 206 in case arriving at night.
 The bus stop is located right in front of the exit from the airport and the buses depart approximately every 20 minutes at daytime and every 1 hour at night-time (the whole route takes around 40 minutes).
 Getting off at the last stop, you will arrive at the very centre where you can find further connections by buses or trams which will take you to any part of Wrocław.
-Of course taking a taxi from the airport is a possible and definitely a most convenient way to get to the centre, however we advise you not to take any cabs waiting outside the airport as they have much higher prices.
-Instead you can call under relatively cheap and reliable numbers such as:
+Taking a taxi from the airport is also possible, however we advise you not to take any cabs waiting outside the airport as they have high fares.
+What is more, we recommend to use Vozilla that might await you at the airport.

 In case of arriving at the bus or train station, you will find bus/tram stops located nearby as well.

-While moving around the city, you can use buses, trams or even rent a city bike if you prefer to discover Wrocław your own way.
+While moving around the city, you can use buses, trams, carsharing or even rent a city bike if you prefer to discover Wrocław your own way.